sfzinstruments/WilkinsonAudio.NakedDrums/README.md

 Kitpiece controls (volume and pan) in the "Stereo" version are for the Direct mics only (Kick, Snare, Toms, Hats and Ride).
 Mic layers name are the volume control for each mic layer globally.
-An example, to make cymbals louder or quiter, turn up or down the "Overheads" control.
+An example, to make cymbals louder or quieter, turn up or down the "Overheads" control.
 In the "Multi" version, each kitpiece volume can be adjusted independently in the respective mic channel.